-Posted: September 7, 2017 by Sarah O'Sullivan, Connections Pastor
+Posted: September 7, 2017 by Sarah O'Sullivan, Executive Pastor

 I had an appointment that morning.
 I don’t like to be late, so I was being very careful to finish up what I was working on so I could leave on time.
 However, I needed to take some time to pray so I went to the prayer room for some privacy.
 I lifted up many people and many things and then, right before I was finished, I prayed, “God, I know you don’t need me to do anything for you today, but I want to do whatever you would like me to do.
 If there is someone I encounter today that needs to experience your love, please bring them to my attention.
 Lord, I know I get busy and distracted.
 Will you please make sure that I am aware of the person that needs to see you?”